the-eduek/edenDogs/README.md

 - A loading indicator that lets users know the images are being loaded. it also reports when an error has been encountered

-- Images are lazy loaded at browser level, using the `loading = 'lazy'` property on images
+- Images are lazy loaded at browser level, using the `loading = 'lazy'` property on images and a custom `lazyload` directive

 - Client-side caching to avoid multiple round trips to the server API.

 - The application is responsive..

-- The codebase should be component-based, clean, maintainable and reusable. for instance, one component is responsible for information on loading
+- The codebase is be component-based, clean, maintainable and reusable.

-- The application should have a very neat and decent UI.
+- The application has a very neat and decent UI.

 - The application is hosted on Netlify.